raulinns/IF-notes/content/Catatan/Kuliah/Semester-3/IF2123-Alingeo/Catatan/Sistem Persamaan Linear dan Determinan.md

 a_{13} && a_{23} && a_{33} \\
 a_{14} && a_{24} && a_{34}
 \end{bmatrix}
+$$

-$$Transpose Matriks memilik sifat-sifat sebagai berikut:
+Transpose Matriks memilik sifat-sifat sebagai berikut:

 $$
 \begin{align}
 	1) & \ (A^T)^T &&= A \\